dybaay/iphonephotographyschool-task/README.md

 # iPhonePhotographySchool Task
---The application emphasizes flexibility, with data retrieval from the database instead of hard-coding.
+* The application emphasizes flexibility, with data retrieval from the database instead of hard-coding.
---The code has been refactored to improve testability.
+* The code has been refactored to improve testability.

 ## Setup Instructions